bazelbuild/bazel/site/docs/tutorial/ios-app.md

 ### Get the sample project

 You also need to get the sample project for the tutorial from GitHub.
-The GitHub repo has two branches: `source-only` and `master`.
+The GitHub repo has two branches: `source-only` and `main`.
 The `source-only` branch contains the source files for the project only.
 You'll use the files in this branch in this tutorial.
-The `master` branch contains both the source files and completed Bazel `WORKSPACE` and `BUILD` files.
+The `main` branch contains both the source files and completed Bazel `WORKSPACE` and `BUILD` files.
 You can use the files in this branch to check your work when you've completed the tutorial steps.